 Reinstatement: If any renewal premium is not paid to us within the time granted, any future acceptance of payment by us or one of our agents shall reinstate the certificate, except as follows: if we or our agent require an application for reinstatement and issues to you a conditional receipt for your payment, your certificate will be reinstated upon approval by us of such application.
-If we do not mail to you a notice of our disapproval within 40 days after the issuance of the conditional receipt, your certificate will be reinstated on the forty-fifth (45) day following such issuance.

 The reinstated certificate shall cover only loss caused by any injury which occurs after the date of reinstatement or a sickness which starts ten (10) days after such date.
 In all other respects, you and we shall have the same rights as you and we now have under your certificate except for any terms reached in connection with the reinstatement.
-Any payment made for reinstatement may be applied to a period for which payment had not previously been made, but not for more than sixty (60) days prior to the date or reinstatement.
+We will accept payment or a renewal premium if you apply for reinstatement no later than 60 days after the due date for premium payment, unless you have: in the interim, left the state; or have applied for reinstatement on two (2) or more prior occasions.